ganrad/aks-aspnet-sqldb-rest/extensions/ingest-claims-keda/README.md

 - [KEDA on AKS](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda)
 - [Osiris - A general purpose scale to zero component for Kubernetes](https://github.com/deislabs/osiris)

-## A. Deploy dependent Azure Infrastructure resources
+## A. Deploy Azure Infrastructure resources
 **Approx. time to complete this section: 30 minutes**

 In this project, the Azure Function (serverless) applications will be deployed on **Virtual** (ACI) **Nodes** on AKS.
 With virtual nodes, customers only have to pay for container execution time.
 Virtual nodes are ideal for running data processing workloads which typically run for a few minutes (< 10 minutes).
 By running these workloads on virtual nodes, customers can achieve significant cost savings through **per-second** billing.